Giovi2004/NoSenseGenerator/docs/manual.md

 3. Run `bundle exec jekyll serve`
 4. Preview at `localhost:4000`

-    The built site is stored in the directory `docs/pages/_site`.
+    The built site is stored in the directory `docs/_site`.

-Note: Put images in images folder

 ## Usage